-8. Plates and Utensils
+10. Plates and Utensils

-Common Fare meals shall be served with disposable plates and utensils, except when a supply of reusable plates and utensils has been set aside for Common Fare service only.
-Separate cutting boards, knives, food scoops, food inserts, and other such tools, appliances, and utensils shall be used to prepare Common Fare foods, and shall be identified accordingly.
-Meat and dairy food items and the service utensils used with each group shall be stored in areas separate from each other.
+Common Fare meals shall be served with disposable plates and utensils, except when a supply of reusable plates and utensils has been set aside for common fare service only.
+Separate cutting boards, knives, food scoops, food inserts and other such tools, appliances and utensils shall be used to prepare common fare foods, and shall be identified accordingly.
+Meat and dairy food items and the preparation and service utensils used with each group shall be stored in areas separate from each other.
 A separate dishpan shall be provided for cleaning these items, if a separate or three-compartment sink is not available.

-The chaplain shall escort other clergy to the Common Fare preparation area for frequent, random monitoring of compliance with religious dietary requirements.
+The chaplain shall escort other clergy to the common fare preparation area for frequent, random monitoring of compliance with religious dietary requirements.

-9. Application and Removal
+11. Application and Removal

-The facility administrator, in consultation with the chaplain, shall be the approving official for a detainee's removal from the Common Fare program.
+The facility administrator, in consultation with the chaplain, shall be the approving official for a detainee's removal from the common fare program.

-Food service staff shall refer to the daily roster to identify detainees in the Common Fare program.
-Staff shall not use this information to disparage a detainee's religion or religious views or to attempt to dissuade him or her from participating in the program.
+Food service staff shall refer to the daily roster to identify detainees in the common fare program.
+Staff shall not use this information to disparage a detainee's religion or religious views or to attempt to dissuade him/her from participating in the program.

-- The FSA shall monitor the food selections of all detainees participating in the Common Fare program to ensure the legitimacy of their participation. - Staff shall train and supervise all detainees with Common Fare assignments. - A detainee's temporary adoption of a medically prescribed diet or placement in a Special Management Unit (SMU) shall not affect his or her access to Common Fare meals, which both the SMU and the facility hospital provide.
-However, if a prescribed medical diet conflicts with the Common Fare diet, the medical diet takes precedence. - A detainee who has been approved for a common fare menu must notify the chaplain, in writing if he or she wishes to withdraw from the religious diet.
+- a.
+The FSA shall monitor the food selections of all detainees participating in the common fare program to ensure the legitimacy of their participation. - b.
+Staff shall train and supervise all detainees with common fare assignments. - c.
+A detainee's temporary adoption of a medically prescribed diet or placement in a Special Management Unit (SMU) shall not affect his/her access to common fare meals.
+However, if a prescribed medical diet conflicts with the common fare diet, the medical diet takes precedence. - d.
+A detainee who has been approved for a common fare menu must notify the chaplain, in writing, if he/she wishes to withdraw from the religious diet.
+Oral interpretation or written assistance shall be provided to illiterate or limited-English proficient detainees as necessary in providing written notice of withdrawal from a religious diet.

-The chaplain may recommend withdrawal from a religious diet if the detainee is documented as being in violation of the terms of the religious diet program to which the detainee has agreed in writing.
-If a detainee misses three consecutive Common Fare meals, the chaplain may recommend in writing that the facility administrator remove the detainee from the program.
-Detainees participating in the Common Fare program may also consume items for sale through the facility's commissary program without risk of being removed from the program as long as such purchases are consistent with the Common Fare program.
-However, purchase of foods items inconsistent with the Common Fare program may be grounds for removal from the program.
+The Chaplain may recommend withdrawal from a religious diet if the detainee is documented as being in violation of the terms of the religious diet program to which the detainee has agreed in writing.
+If a detainee refuses five consecutive common fare meals, the chaplain may recommend in writing that the facility administrator remove the detainee from the program.
+Detainees participating in the common fare program may also consume items for sale through the facility's commissary program without risk of being removed from the program, as long as such purchases are consistent with the common fare program.
+However, purchase of foods items inconsistent with the common fare program may be grounds for removal from the program.